 Nebulizer vs. Inhaler

 Respiratory medications, including bronchodilators and corticosteroids, come in different forms and can be taken through a nebulizer or an inhaler.
 Although it is the same medication, the delivery device is different.

-Metered-dose inhalers are comprised of a pressurized canister that contains medication.
+Metered-dose inhalers (MDIs) are comprised of a pressurized canister that contains medication.
 When you press the canister, it delivers a fix-measured dose of medicine.
-Dry powdered inhalers deliver a set dose of powdered medication.
+Dry-powdered inhalers deliver a set dose of powdered medication.
 Medication is delivered in aerosol form when using a slow mist inhaler.

-Nebulizers and inhalers can both administer the same type of medications, which includes bronchodilators and steroids.
+Nebulizers and inhalers can both administer the same type of medication, which includes bronchodilators and steroids.
 Nebulizers can also deliver sterile saline and some types of antibiotics.

 Studies have shown that medication is just as effective when using an inhaler versus a nebulizer.
 However, in some cases, such as if a person with COPD is unable to use an inhaler correctly, a nebulizer would be the better option.